-Building up on a thorough and multidisciplinary curriculum, the teaching provided within the Mechanical Engineering Master’s program emphasizes the acquisition of broad knowledge and skills while offering specialization opportunities.
+Building up on a thorough and multidisciplinary curriculum, the teaching provided within the Master’s program in Mechanical Engineering emphasizes the acquisition of broad knowledge and skills while offering specialization opportunities.
 It thus provides preparation both to careers in the private sector and to scientific research activities.

 Simplified study plan

 Please note that the information regarding programs’ structure as well as the simplified study plans may be subject to change and that they are not legally binding.
 Only the official regulations and study plans are binding.